KripkesBeard/KripkesBeard.github.io/index.md

 ### The Name

 [Saul Kripke](https://en.wikipedia.org/wiki/Saul_Kripke) is a legendary philosopher and logician.
-His work, across all these fields, is hard to miss and is some of the main inspirations behind my interest in these subjects.
+His work, across all these fields, is hard to miss and is some of the main inspiration behind my interest in these subjects.
 So, why his beard?
 There is a very old philosophical problem which was given the nick name
 ["Plato's Beard"](https://en.wikipedia.org/wiki/Plato%27s_beard) by Quine.
 I believe one of the problems Kripke raised in the philosophy of language (for those who know, the argument from "A Puzzle About Belief" that propositional attitudes are just as much an issue for the descriptivist's theory) is equally as vexing as Plato's.